1z-z1/Relaxing-Ocean-dotfiles/README.md

 Tiler: `Rtile`

 -Polybar is in the config directory and requires the `Iosevka` + `Icomoon-feather` fonts.

 -Put all files in `/home/$USER/.config/polybar/` and add the fonts to your system.

- Then execute `launch.sh` to start the polybar or add this script to your WM startup file.
+-Then execute `launch.sh` to start the polybar or add this script to your WM startup file.